 While all opinions remain our own, this content contains links to companies we may be compensated by.

 UniCourt’s founders — Josh Blandi, Prashanth Shenoy, Yongxin Yan and Charles “Jud” Hemming — saw a gap in the legal data marketplace.
 There wasn’t a single platform to search for state and federal court data.
 They created UniCourt in 2014 to help provide a single platform for lawyers and law firms to get all their court data.
-Users are able to use the platform for Legal Data API, Case Research, and Case Tracking.
+Law firms are able to use the platform for business development, litigation strategy and analytics, docket management, and more.

 Call UniCourt today at (866) 755-0662.